+- If atural comes on and stays on:

 - 1. Stop the vehicle.

 - 2. Turn the engine off and wait 15 seconds.

 - 3. Start the engine.

 Drive the vehicle.
-If \mathbb{R} comes on and stays on, the vehicle may need more time to diagnose the problem.
+If \clubsuit comes on and stays on, the vehicle may need more time to diagnose the problem.
 If the condition persists, see your dealer.